 Youngs Crossing Road has low flood immunity and since 2010 has closed an average of 4.5 days a year following rain events and water releases from North Pine Dam, causing delays, congestion on local roads and economic impacts.

-Last year Council developed concept designs for two proposed upgrade options as part of the project’s early planning and design phase and sought community feedback on these options:
+In 2020 Council developed concept designs for two proposed upgrade options as part of the project’s early planning and design phase and sought community feedback on these options:

 Option 1 – Youngs Crossing Road existing alignment